 For another creamy holiday drink, try my White Russian Cocktail Recipe!

 My parents loved their egg nog.
-My mom would buy the cartons and even us kids would partake.
+My mom would buy store-bought eggnog and even us kids would partake.
 I felt so grown up sipping from fancy glasses, and adding a sprinkle of cinnamon to the top.
 Mom and Dad would occasionally add a shot of rum or brandy to theirs, but it’s so good as is.
 A great family special-occasion drink that we can all enjoy together!

 - Egg Yolks – Separate the egg yolks from the whites and use the yolks only.
 (Save the whites for an egg white omelet.)
+If you can get your hands on fresh eggs, even better!

 - Sweetener – I used a combo of white sugar and pure maple syrup.
 This makes the eggnog mildly sweet, but still delicious.